vrockai/pipeline-test/docs/content.md

 ---

 ## Effects of a supplemented diet containing 7 probiotic strains (Honeybeeotic) on honeybee physiology and immune response: analysis of hemolymph cytology, phenoloxidase activity, and gut microbiome.
- 07.08.2024, _P Robino, L Galosi, A Bellato, S Vincenzetti, E Gonella, I Ferrocino, E Serri, L Biagini, A Roncarati, P Nebbia, C Menzio, G Rossi_
+ 08.08.2024, _P Robino, L Galosi, A Bellato, S Vincenzetti, E Gonella, I Ferrocino, E Serri, L Biagini, A Roncarati, P Nebbia, C Menzio, G Rossi_

-_Animals, Bees, Probiotics, Gastrointestinal Microbiome, Hemolymph, Monophenol Monooxygenase, Immunity, Innate, Dietary Supplements, Italy, Hemocytes, Cytology_
+_Animals, Bees, Dietary Supplements, Gastrointestinal Microbiome, Hemocytes, Hemolymph, Immunity, Innate, Italy, Monophenol Monooxygenase, Probiotics_
 In this study, a probiotic mixture (Honeybeeotic) consisting of seven bacterial strains isolated from a unique population of honeybees (Apis mellifera ligustica) was used.
 That honeybee population was located in the Roti Abbey locality of the Marche Region in Italy, an area isolated from human activities, and genetic contamination from other honeybee populations.
 The aim was to investigate the effects of this probiotic mixture on the innate immunity and intestinal microbiome of healthy common honeybees in two hives of the same apiary.
 Hive A received a diet of 50% glucose syrup, while hive B received the same syrup supplemented with the probiotics, both administered daily for 1 month.
 To determine whether the probiotic altered the immune response, phenoloxidase activity and hemolymph cellular subtype count were investigated.
 Additionally, metagenomic approaches were used to analyze the effects on gut microbiota composition and function, considering the critical role the gut microbiota plays in modulating host physiology.

 [Source](https://biolres.biomedcentral.com/articles/10.1186/s40659-024-00533)